Turkish baths, whirling dervishes, doner kebabs, backgammon, hookah,

 We had a 5 day stop-over in Istanbul, literally docked right in the middle of the city, under the main bridge that spanned the Bosphorus Strait.
 It was heavily suggested to the entire shipboard community that we wake up early on the morning we were coming into Istanbul to see the skyline.
-Literally, I was told, it would be one of the most memorable of the entire trip.
-Massive, beautiful, magnificent mosques could be seen from afar.
-It truly was a sight that I'll never forget.
+Literally, I was told, it would be one of the most memorable of t

 The turkish bath that I went to was the coolest thing.
 Imagine a centuries old stone, cylindrical building.
 Seperate men/women spaces.
 Steamy & hot once you enter the bathing space.
 4-5 women working all day, wearing only black bray & panties - they must literally scrub 100's of women a day.
 A full on loofah scrub, sudsing that was unparalleled. they wash your hair, clean behind your ears and massage the heck out of you.
 Gentle?, no. Awesome, yes.
 Then you lay on the huge, hot marble stone w/ 15 other naked women and just float away to never-never land.
 I loved it!
 Many people didn't because of the utter lack of modesty or gentleness.
 These two were actually part of why I loved it.